 Our Thesis

-The Problem In VC
+The Problem In Venture

 I - Venture Returns Come From Breakthrough Innovation

-II - Access Is The Edge
+II – Access is The Edge

 Investment Strategy